 Or they may display differently … even in different areas of your page, again, depending on the theme you use …

-(WP Tags May Display Differently In Different WP Themes)
+(WP Post Tags Display Differently In Different WP Themes)

-You can add new tags to your posts by typing in comma-separated tags into the “Tags” box and clicking the Add button …
+You can add new tags to your posts by typing in tags separated by commas into the “Tags” feature and clicking the Add button …

 To learn how to use WordPress post tags, go here:

 7 – Featured Image

-Featured images are controlled by the active theme you have installed on your site.
+Featured images are controlled by the active theme you are using.

-If your WordPress theme lets you display Post Thumbnails, then the “Featured Image” module should be visible in the Post editing screen …
+If your theme supports Post Thumbnails, then the “Featured Image” module should be visible in the “Edit Post” area …